-The purchase of an asset such as land or equipment is not considered an expense but a capital expenditure.
-They are assets that are expensed through their life through depreciation and amortization.
+The purchase of an asset such as land or equipment is not considered a simple expense but rather a capital expenditure.
+Assets are expensed throughout their useful life through depreciation and amortization.

 Expenses in Cash Accounting and Accrual Accounting

 Under cash accounting, the expense is only recorded when the actual cash has been paid.
-For example, a utility expense incurred in April but paid in May will be recorded as an expense in April under accrual but recorded as an expense in May under the cash method as it is when the cash is actually paid.
+For example, a utility expense incurred in April but paid in May will be recorded as an expense in April under the accrual method but recorded as an expense in May under the cash method – as this is when the cash is actually paid.

-Accrual accounting is based on the matching principle that ensures that the accurate profits are reflected for every accounting period.
-The revenue for each period is matched to the expenses incurred in earning that revenue.
-For example, sale commission expenses will be recorded in the period that the related sales are reported, regardless of whether the commission was actually paid.
+Accrual accounting is based on the matching principle that ensures that accurate profits are reflected for every accounting period.
+The revenue for each period is matched to the expenses incurred in earning that revenue during the same accounting period.
+For example, sale commission expenses will be recorded in the period that the related sales are reported, regardless of when the commission was actually paid.

 Types of Expenses